 Southside, La Plaza Vieja, & Los Chantes

 Present day downtown and what we typically consider the center of early day Flagstaff, sits north of the railroad tracks.
-In the very early days, there would have been business owners and residents of varying backgrounds within this quarter but as time went more distinct neighborhoods, often based on race, were established.
+In the very early days, there would have been business owners and residents of varying backgrounds within this quarter but as time went more distinct neighborhoods, often based on race or social class, were established.
 As this happened, the railroad tracks became a sort of natural barrier with the white populations to the north and the non-white populations to the south.

 In general, here are a couple neighborhoods, though certainly not all, that highlight this separation.
 The Southside neighborhood was established primarily by Flagstaff’s early Black residents, but it also had portions dedicated to the Hispanic and Basque populations.
 La Plaza Vieja is actually a remnant of the very first neighborhood in Flagstaff, but after downtown was developed it was established by the early Hispanic residents.
-Los Chantes was another primarily Hispanic neighborhood and was employee housing for the Arizona Lumber & Timber Co.
-Among some of the other neighborhoods separated by race were and are Sunnyside, Siler Homes, and Brannen Homes.
+Los Chantes was another primarily Hispanic neighborhood and acted as employee housing for the Arizona Lumber & Timber Co.
+Among some of the other neighborhoods separated by race were, and in some ways still are, Sunnyside, Siler Homes, and Brannen Homes.